iandavis0527/PsychoJSGenerator/readme.md

 ## Browser Caching

-During development of your project, you may occasionally run into issues where your recent changes don't show up when deploying to MindModeling, or even when running locally (this should be much more rare).
+During development of your project, you may occasionally run into issues where your recent changes don't show up when deploying to MindModeling, or even when running locally (this should be rare).
 This can be caused by browser caches storing older versions of your experiment and not recognizing that there are newer changes available.
 If this happens, always try to clear your browser cache first (it should be sufficient to clear images/files, keep cookies and everything else to prevent being signed out of other sites).